ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R24]**
 The transacting counterparties MUST agree on the business process rules which are represented in the business workflows and worksteps in the BPI.

-[[R24]](#r24) Testability: A BPI can ensure both counterparties agree on buisness rules and buisness data required to validate the agreement by, for example, utilizing a [payment term agreement](#functional-terms-implemented-as-zero-knowledge-circuit) between two parties.
+[[R24]](#r24) Testability: A BPI can ensure both counterparties agree on business rules and business data required to validate the agreement by, for example, utilizing a [payment term agreement](#functional-terms-implemented-as-zero-knowledge-circuit) between two parties.

 #### **[R25]**
 The transacting counterparties MUST validate the correctness of a State Object based on a state change against the transaction business logic in the applicable BPI workflow and workstep.